 Figure 1.
-The greenhouse rearing mode and factory rearing mode. (a).
+The greenhouse rearing mode and aquaponic rearing mode. (a).
 The external structure of greenhouse ponds; (b).
-The Internal structure of greenhouse ponds with about 0.8 m depth water; (c) The rearing pond of factory rearing mode; (d)The recyclable bio-based packages combined with plants of factory rearing mode.
+The Internal structure of greenhouse ponds with about 0.8 m depth water; (c) The rearing pond of aquaponic rearing mode; (d)The recyclable bio-based packages combined with plants of aquaponic rearing mode.

 3.2 OTUs and diversity of the intestinal microbiota

 The average number of clean reads obtained from the shrimp intestines per sample was 32156±6591.
-The Chao1, ACE, Shannon indices showed that the shrimp and water collected from the greenhouse pond were significantly higher than those collected from the factory pond (P<0.05) (Figure 2).
+The Chao1, ACE, Shannon indices showed that the shrimp and water collected from the greenhouse pond were significantly higher than those collected from the aquaponic pond (P<0.05) (Figure 2).